 After you have indicated your intent to donate, the patient begins to prepare for the transplant.
 Approximately one week before the transplant they will undergo pre-transplant conditioning (using chemotherapy and/or radiation therapy) that wipes out the bone marrow in preparation for the transplant.
 At this point, without the donation of your cells, the patient will not survive.

 In some instances, there is a chance that your donation will be cancelled.
-Some causes for cancellation include the possibility that a more suitable donor is identified, or the patient’s condition has deteriorated.
-Other reasons include the patient’s response to an alternative treatment, or their decision not to proceed with the transplant.
+Some causes for cancellation include the possibility the patient responded to an alternative treatment, they decided not to proceed with the transplant, or their condition has deteriorated.
 While it can be disappointing to come so far and not donate, please be aware that this can happen.